PoCInnovation/Workshops/software/22.Encore/README.md

 );
 ```

-> The purpose of this workshop is not to waste your time with postgresql, we keep it for another workshop :laught:
+> The purpose of this workshop is not to waste your time with postgresql, we keep it for another workshop 😄

 Then, you will need to define your entities as go code to easily manage it in our API